 As a Fellow you will have the opportunity to put your own talents and interests to work your teaching.
 With the support of an educational mentor or supervisor at your school and a pedagogical mentor, we’ll help you make the most of your teaching time.

 Past fellows have led debate clubs, international culture lessons, and workshops on important issues facing children and teens.
 Some fellows write songs in English, organize English week celebrations, and use new technology to make learning interactive.
-You and your teaching fellow partner will get to choose a classroom style that works for you.

 Israeli schools can be vastly different from your previous experiences in educational environments.
 Classrooms are more chaotic, there may be more yelling, and students call teachers by their first names.
 Discipline may involved sending disruptive students out of the classroom, which hurts learning even more.
 As a teaching aide, you’ll make sure these students get the individual attention they need to succeed.

 Especially in lower-income areas, the challenges in the school are far greater than just the level of English the children are achieving, so it is essential that you come into the school environment with an understanding that the cultural differences will be vast and that it might take some time to acclimate to the school environment.